Waterproofing Systems for Dry Basements

 French drains are a good way to drain unwanted water from a low area in your yard.
 We start by digging a "trough" down the middle of the lowest spot in the problem area and leading downwards towards our designated area.

 Perforated drain tile with a sleeve and an outlet is installed and covered with river rock.
 Then a permeable fabric is laid on top of the rock to keep the system clean.
 Followed by soil and sod or seed on top of the fabric so it will blend in with the yard.
-Please keep outlets clear of snow, ice, and debris year-round
+Please keep outlets clear of snow, ice, and debris year-round to flow out.

-The channel drain is installed level with the top of the paved surface and is connected to solid drain tile that is draining downhill and away to a designated area.
+The channel drain is installed level with the top of the paved surface and is connected to solid drain tile draining downhill and away to a designated area.
 This method works exceptionally well to keep water from entering the garage floor and can also be used in other applications.
 Please keep outlets clear of snow, ice, and debris year-round

 We Solve Landscape Drainage & Wet Basement Problems!